mmonroe3195/mmonroe3195.github.io/README.md

 ## Project Steps

-1.)
-Create a script that runs daily to:
+1. Create a script that runs daily to:

 - Scrape [911 call data](https://ocgov.net/departments/emergency-services/911-summary-report/)
-- Convert PDFs into tabular form using tabula.
+- Convert PDFs into tabular form.
 See code in [this](https://github.com/sydneyetran/COCVAC_code) repository

-  2.)
-Create a Power Query and gateway in Power BI to automatically upload daily excel file to report
+  2. Create a Power Query and gateway in Power BI to automatically upload daily excel file to report

-  3.)
-Create queries in Power BI to analyze data
+  3. Create queries in Power BI to analyze data

-  4.)
-Embed Power BI report into a UI and add additionally important info to the UI (ex. documentation, raw data, etc.)
+  4. Embed Power BI report into a UI and add additionally important info to the UI (ex. documentation, raw data, etc.)

 ## Getting Started